pemulis/nondescript-bot/README.md

 # Nondescript Bot

-This bot makes it easy to add summaries from [Wikipedia](https://wikipedia.org) to [Open Library](http://openlibrary.org) works through a Python command-line interpreter.
-It's still a work in progress, but there will be more functionality and documentation soon!
+This bot will make it easy to add summaries from [Wikipedia](https://wikipedia.org) to [Open Library](http://openlibrary.org)!
+Originally it was going to work through a Python command-line interpreter, but I split that off into a separate project called [ol-commander](https://github.com/pemulis/ol-commander).
+Now I'm in the process of rewriting the [Open Library Ruby wrapper](https://github.com/pemulis/openlibrary-wrapper), so that I can write the bot in Ruby.